turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/intro_to_crud_redux.markdown

 ### Code-Along

-We're going to follow the MVC design pattern (Rails uses this by default, but in Sinatra we will need to create this structure ourselves).
+We're going to follow the MVC design pattern (Rails uses this by default, but in Sinatra we will need to create this structure ourselves) to implement the CRUD actions we're missing.

 So far, we are able to create a task and read a task.
 How do we add functionality to update and delete tasks?